cu-mkp/research-teaching-companion/content/resources/student-projects/sp23_fan_ruilin_final-project_flesh-color.md

  ———. *Scripts of Blackness: Early Modern Performance Culture and the Making of Race*.
 University of Pennsylvania Press, 2022. [<u>https://doi.org/10.9783/9781512822649</u>](https://doi.org/10.9783/9781512822649).

 Nisse, Cleo.
-“Shadows Beneath the Skin: How to Paint Faces in Distemper.”
-Edited by Pamela H. Smith, Naomi Rosenkranz, Tillmann Taape, Clément Godbarge, Sophie Pitman, Jenny Boulboullé, Joel Klein, Donna Bilak, Marc Smith, and Terry Catapano. *Secrets of Craft and Nature in Renaissance France.
+“Shadows Beneath the Skin: How to Paint Faces in Distemper.” *Secrets of Craft and Nature in Renaissance France.
 A Digital Critical Edition and English Translation of BnF Ms. Fr.
-640*, 2020. [<u>https://doi.org/10.7916/A6BS-0765</u>](https://doi.org/10.7916/A6BS-0765).
+640*.
+Edited by Making and Knowing Project et al.  2020. [<u>https://doi.org/10.7916/A6BS-0765</u>](https://doi.org/10.7916/A6BS-0765).

 Poitevin, Kimberly.
 “Inventing Whiteness: Cosmetics, Race, and Women in Early Modern England.” *Journal for Early Modern Cultural Studies* 11, no. 1 (2011): 59–89.